Secrets and variables

 }

-Nomad secrets and variables are not only for environment variables, but can also be used for configuration files.
+Nomad secrets and variables are not only for environment variables.
+Also use these for configuration files.

 template {